christianalfoni/impact/docs/05_Services.md

 @Service()
 class SomeFeature {
+    /*
-    // Now you can use any other service in the
-    // constructor and it will be injected as
-    // this class is instantiated by a component
-    // or some other service
+        Now you can use other services in the constructor and they will be injected when this class is instantiated by a component or an other service
+    */
     constructor(private api: Api) {}
 }
 ```